geospatialem/conferences/2015/2015NACIS.md

 6. Matt Wilson

 ### 1. What is the relationship between cartography and geography?
- * Cartography and geography - spectrum
+ * Cartography and geography is a spectrum.
  * Geography - science/data, Cartography - subset/tool of communicating.
  * You can't have one without the other.
  * Interdisciplinary
  * To showcase data geographers need cartography.
  * Cartography is the communication we have with one another.
  * It starts with geography - a deep seeded need to understand spatial relationships.
  * Mapping/cartography is not easy.

 ### 2. What mapping technologies and approaches do you advocate, use, and/or teach?
   * Mashup of data, art, and communication.
 Split it up - design is a component.
 Start learning new technologies where you feel comfortable (e.g. design → Mapbox Studio).
   * Teach technology and spatial principles, not the tools (e.g. Google, Leaflet, OpenLayers) with the ability to adapt.
   * No one solution, many solutions are available.
   * "Failure is okay.
 Sometimes the best way to learn what works by learning what doesn't work.
 It teaches you along the way." -[Mike Foster](http://www.twitter.com/mjfoster83)
   * Dependent on the student/learner.
 Meet people where they are on the spectrum.
-  * Not a method: mapping is a phenomenon, not a vehicle.
+  * Mapping is not a method!
+Mapping is a phenomenon, not a vehicle.
   * Use what they know and extend on their knowledge.
   * Give them an assignment, like making a web application, and put a design twist on it (e.g. map tiles).
   * Start from the bottom and go to the top.

 ### 3. What kinds of courses or opportunities should higher education be supporting?
   * Traditional and non-traditional experiences/curriculum.
 Outlets are needed, but make it fun/exploratory.
-  * Hold multiple internships as a student, learn.
+  * Hold multiple internships as a student, and learn.
   * Volunteer/internships/cold call and find projects.
   * Foster relationships and communication with government entities.
   * Facilitate learning together in a common space.
 Test it out, and open it if its successful to other educators/students.
-Exposure!
+Exposure is critical!
   * Its easier to teach something if you learn it.
 Celebrate it, and get excited about it!
 Learn from someone who is just getting started with it.
 Not expert → beginner, but a collaborative learning environment.
   * Being open/software agnostic.
 Focus on the creation of the buttons, not pushing the buttons.
 How do we create buttons?
   * Learning to code is hard.
 You shouldn't feel dumb when you are learning! **No one knows how to code.** Programmers are really good at Googling.
 Learn the vocabulary to answer the question.
   * If you make something, write it down, put it online!
 Experts take for granted some of the things that are super hard when you first start out!
   * Teach critical thinking and problem solving.
   * Animosity of students that just want to solve a problem.

 ### 4. How can higher education adapt?
 *Not answered*

 ### 5. How should industry help with higher education to make the changes?
   * Support older versions/backward compatibility to make it easy on professors in their curriculum design.
   * Offer non-subscription based software to educators.
   * Documentation thats easy to get to, with examples!!
 And easy to comprehend no matter on beginner or advanced knowledge bases.
   * Make a presence in the educational realm/community.
   * "GitHub for the classroom" for the mapping community.
   * Relationship between educators and industry leaders.
   * Question, "Teach someone how to buffer without a tool?"

 ## *From The Twitters*, The Interwebs
 * [Add Vertex – Script for Adobe Illustrator](http://cartography.oregonstate.edu/AddVertexScript.html)